codeninjasgg/roblox-royale-camp/pages/Day 1.md

 If there is enough time in the session, continue with a *bonus step*: [Publish and Playtest](https://education.roblox.com/en-us/resources/intro-to-studio-publish).

 Upon completing these steps, a playable Roblox game should be publicly available and ready to share and play with friends and family.
+Just go to [roblox.com](https://www.roblox.com/home), open your profile, click the 'Creations' tab, and find the game to share its link with fellow students, friends, and family members.

 ## Optional Homework 📄
 First, play [Island Royale](https://web.roblox.com/games/1320186298/ARENA-Island-Royale) to understand what the battle royale game genre is all about.